fbpx

 Pulteney 431

 Adelaide’s first and only gay sauna, Pulteney 431 is often referred to as ‘The Club’ or ‘431’.
-It’s been a must-visit gay cruise club in Adelaide for over 40 years.
+It’s been a must-visit gay cruise club in Tarndanya for over 40 years.
 The venue offers a pool, spa, dry sauna, TV lounge, and a low-lighting cruise area with a large group room, 14 private rooms, and massage room and sling room.
 Open every day from noon, if you’re looking to cruise, this is the place to visit.

 the spa at pulteney 431 gay sauna adelaide